Xcel Energy, area electric co-ops, declare Energy Alert, urge additional conservation

-AMARILLO, Texas (KAMR/KCIT) – With extreme cold temperatures still gripping the region, Xcel Energy and the electric cooperatives in the Texas South Plains, Texas Panhandle and eastern and southeastern New Mexico regions have declared a higher Energy Alert level and are urging customers to cut back on their use of electricity.
+AMARILLO, Texas (KAMR/KCIT) — Cut back on your use of electricity.
+That’s the plea from Xcel Energy and electric cooperative officials in the Texas Panhandle, Texas South Plains, eastern and southeastern New Mexico regions after they declared a higher Energy Alert level.

-Additionally, Texas Gov. Greg Abbott has requested the conservation of electric and natural gas energy.
+According to a press release, Gov. Greg Abbott has also requested the conservation of electric and natural gas energy.

-According to the release, “Extreme cold weather has created energy deficiencies in the Southwest Power Pool’s (SPP) region.
-SPP manages the electric grid across 17 central and western U.S. states and provides energy services on a contract basis to customers in both the Eastern and Western Interconnections.
-SPP and Xcel Energy declare an Energy Alert only when a reduction in electricity use is urgently needed to maintain the continuity of the electricity system and service to customers.”

 “We are making a public appeal to our customers to turn off lights and appliances unless it would harm their health,” said David Hudson, president, Xcel Energy – New Mexico, Texas.